KaanGaming/HollowKnightDRPC/README.md

 ✖ Linux/UNIX Guide

 ### Vague guide on setting up mod for use
+(The mod was updated to fix the auto-installation issue for Mac OS X and Linux users.
+If you do still encounter problems, consult to this guide.)

 First, download the Discord GameSDK from [here](https://discord.com/developers/docs/game-sdk/sdk-starter-guide).
 Open the .zip file, and try to find the `lib` folder.
 Inside there should be `x86` and `x86_64` folders.
 Find the `Plugins` folder in your Hollow Knight installation.
 Your Hollow Knight game files can be found in (Windows: `C:\Program Files (x86)\Steam\steamapps\common\Hollow Knight\`, Mac: `~/Library/Application Support/Steam/steamapps/common/Hollow Knight/hollow_knight.app/`, Linux: `~/.local/share/Steam/steamapps/common/Hollow Knight/`).
 Copy the `x86` and `x86_64` into `Plugins` folder.
 If there are already folders with the same names, copy the insides of `x86` from the .zip to there, and the same thing for `x86_64`.